 Costs of a Medical Gap Year Program

 The costs of your gap year will depend on the type of program you choose.
 Most programs are unpaid volunteer or internship positions that provide exposure and hands-on experience to students who are not yet registered healthcare professionals.
-Some medical programs require just to pay the airfare and visa costs and a small fee for accommodation, food, and airport transfers.
-However, it's possible to find a medical gap year program that is paid in some sort of way -- for example, they may provide housing with a host family and meals, plus a small stipend in exchange for your work.
+Some medical programs require paying the airfare and visa costs and a small fee for accommodation, food, and airport transfers.
+However, it's possible to find a medical gap year program that is paid in some way -- for example, they may provide housing with a host family and meals, plus a small stipend in exchange for your work.
 You would still be in charge of paying for visas, transportation, and travel insurance.

 You may also run into medical programs that cost a hefty price because of the intense workshop and training you receive at the program.
 In this case, these medical placements also have some sort of financial aid available or help you fundraise your program fee.
 A great option is to look into grants and scholarships to offset the cost of your gap year.